nodebotsau/nbdau/setup.md

 ### MacOS (OS X)

-Installing using the Homebrew package manager is the recommented approach as it makes getting packages up and running easy.
+Installing using the Homebrew package manager is the recommended approach as it makes getting packages up and running easy.

 Open the Macintosh terminal (`Applications/Utilities/Terminal.app`) and type